levinboimtomer/SPG/README.md

 - Projection on a bounded range
 - Projection on the probability simplex (Duchi et al, "Efficient projections onto the l1-Ball for Learning in High Dimension")

-Require:
+Requires:
 - cython (if you use the provided projections)

--- Tomer Levinboim
-March 2014
+-- Tomer Levinboim, March 2014